rwightman/kidschat/README.md

 - Ollama for local model hosting
 - Open-Meteo for weather
-- Openverse or Unsplash for images
+- Pexels / Unsplash / Openverse for images
-- Openverse audio for sound clips
+- Freesound / Openverse audio for sound clips
 - Optional Claude / OpenAI / Gemini cloud fallback

 ## High-Level Architecture

 1. The browser sends text or recorded audio to the backend over a WebSocket.
+2. For photo questions, the browser can capture one still image and send it with a prompt over the same WebSocket.
-2. Audio is transcribed locally with `faster-whisper`.
+3. Audio is transcribed locally with `faster-whisper`.
-3. The orchestrator sends the conversation to a local Ollama model first.
+4. The orchestrator sends the conversation to a local Ollama model first.
-4. If the model wants tools, the backend runs them and sends structured results back to the UI.
+5. If the model wants tools, the backend runs them and sends structured results back to the UI.
-5. If the local model cannot handle the prompt well enough, the app can escalate to a configured cloud provider.
+6. If the local model cannot handle the prompt well enough, the app can escalate to a configured cloud provider.
-6. The backend emits:
+7. The backend emits:
    - visible chat text
    - structured media events for images, sounds, diagrams, and SVG
    - a separate speech-only text path for TTS
-7. The frontend renders chat/media and, when available, uses the talking head to speak with browser-side TTS.
+8. The frontend renders chat/media and, when available, uses the talking head to speak with browser-side TTS.
-8. If browser-side avatar speech is unavailable, the backend falls back to Piper or `say`.
+9. If browser-side avatar speech is unavailable, the backend falls back to Piper or `say`.

 ## Current Feature Set